davidhubbard/tiva-ussh/i2clib/README.md

 **Sending and receiving as Slave**

 You must call different functions when in slave mode.
+Do not call `i2clib_m_send()` or `i2clib_m_recv()`.
+Your application will probably freeze as it tries to access the hardware and the hardware does not respond.

+The correct functions in slave mode are `i2clib_s_send()` and `i2clib_s_recv()`.
+You may notice they do not need an address.
+You set the slave address using the Tivaware DriverLib, and wait for the master to initiate a transfer.

 License
 -------